EPIC EV ROAD TRIPS

 $10.00 Per Car - NYS Empire Pass Not Accepted

-Prospectus Mountain Veterans Memorial Highway features a 5.5 mile two-lane highway with three overlooks - The Narrows, Lake George, and the ‘Eagle’s Eye’ - on the way to a 2,030-foot summit offering panoramic 100-mile views of the Adirondack High Peaks, as well as Vermont’s Green Mountains, New Hampshire’s White Mountains, and (on a very clear day) the Laurentian Mountains of Canada.
+Prospect Mountain Veterans Memorial Highway features a 5.5 mile two-lane highway with three overlooks - The Narrows, Lake George, and the ‘Eagle’s Eye’ - on the way to a 2,030-foot summit offering panoramic 100-mile views of the Adirondack High Peaks, as well as Vermont’s Green Mountains, New Hampshire’s White Mountains, and (on a very clear day) the Laurentian Mountains of Canada.
 A continuously-running viewmobile to the summit offers the remains of the world’s largest cable railroad, as well as even more breathtaking views.
 A picnic area and hiking trails are also offered at this piece of property run by

 LAKE GEORGE RIVERVIEW CAMPGROUND